 City of Richmond

-Grants to Richmond, British Columbia nonprofit societies that offer childcare services for professional development programming, as well as capital acquisition.
-Funds may be used for professional development programs such as workshops or training, and for one-time capital expenses, such as procurement or upgrade of equipment, buildings, and property.
+Grants to Richmond, British Columbia nonprofit societies that offer childcare services to support program and professional development, as well as capital acquisition or upgrades.
+Funds may be used for facilities, spaces, programs, furnishings and equipment, training, and workshops.

-Non-profit societies developing or providing professional and program development opportunities are eligible to apply for funding.
-The initiatives must be of benefit to the broader child care community in Richmond, rather than to a few specific centers.
+(2) Professional and Program Development Grants Non-profit societies developing or providing professional and program development opportunities in Richmond (e.g. training, workshops) are eligible to apply for funding.
+The initiatives must be available and of benefit to the broader child care community in Richmond, rather than to a few specific individuals or centres.
 The need for and benefit to the child care community must be demonstrated.

 GrantWatch ID#: 138358

-Funds must be used within one year of receipt by successful applicants.
+Funds must be used by successful applicants within one year of approval.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.